Undergraduate Research Opportunities

 Undergraduate students can work on helping to develop advanced electrode materials for batteries and water treatment.
 A project might entail data mining to identify overarching trends in electrochemical properties of organic materials to inform material design for these applications.

-Stevens' Summer Research Fellowships Application
+Chemistry Summer Research Fellowships

 The Department of Chemistry at the University of Missouri sponsors a summer research program for outstanding undergraduate students not currently attending MU.
 Applications will be accepted from those presently in their junior year of undergraduate study in chemistry and who are considering graduate studies.
 Exceptionally talented sophomores will also be considered.